-Port AV/OPs Construction Support Representatives (CSRs) schedule and communicate construction activities with Airport stakeholders.
-The Port PM, PCS CM, RE, or Inspector identifies the CSR for the project.
+Port AV/OPS schedules and communicates construction activities with Airport stakeholders.
+The Port PM, PCS CM, RE, or Inspector identifies the AV/OPS contact for the project.
 With support from the Port Inspector, the contractor is solely responsible for scheduling and coordinating its activities with those of the Airport to minimize disruption of Airport operations.
 Support from Port AV/Maintenance requires a request submission before 8:00 a.m.
 Thursdays for the following work week to provide escorting to restricted locations.